JC3/CHESMA strives to create a sense of one community where everyone is welcome.

 - Attend our Kabbalat Shabbat dinners, holiday parties and social events;

-- Often, a Jewish Meditative group meets on the second Friday evening of every month.
+- Inspiring Musical Welcoming Shabbat — liberal service on the first Friday evening of every month.

 - Other Friday evenings are open for you to develop a Jewish service of your choice.